mulaudzicalvin/multidadosti-addons/base_add_partner_filter/README.md

 ## Base - Add Partner Filter

-This Module adds a partner filter.
+This module adds new filter in res_partner views.

 ### Bug Tracker